Is it time for a website refresh?

 • Make more sales

 A well-optimized website is a must for all businesses.
-While it may be tempting to handle your SEO in-house, working with a professional who understands SEO’s complex ins and outs can build a strategy customized to your goals is often a better use of your budget.
+While it may be tempting to handle your SEO in-house, working with a professional who understands SEO’s complex ins-and-outs can build a strategy customized to your goals and is often a better use of your budget.

 Is it time for a website refresh?
 Is it high performing?